hujhax/austin-improv-wiki/The Jukebox Musical Project.md

 ## Shows
 ### The Black Death
-Set during The Black Plague and featuring music by the Smashing Pumpkins (March 2015)
+Set during The Black Plague and featuring music by [[Wikipedia - The Smashing Pumpkins|the Smashing Pumpkins]] (March 2015)
 #### Cast
 * [[Jordan T. Maxwell]]
 * [[Emily Cawood]]